From French baguettes to Middle Eastern flatbreads, every country has a version of bread. It’s a staple food across the globe.

 The ingredients used to make the dough play a vital role in bread’s longevity.

-A loaf made with generous butter, oil, eggs, and sugar (think banana bread) will stay fresh and soft for longer because of the high fat and sugar content.
+A loaf made with generous butter, oil, eggs, and sugar (think storing banana bread) will stay fresh and soft for longer because of the high fat and sugar content.

 Meanwhile, a leaner baguette or sourdough will go stale more quickly.